 I have to admit, before beginning my research for this post, I was woefully ignorant of the ways of beer.
-I knew beer generally had four ingredients (water, hops, malt and yeast), and that there were different types of beer (lagers and ales), but I hadn’t really thought about how four ingredients came together to make what seems like an infinite amount of different drinks.
+I knew beer generally had four ingredients (water, hops, malt and yeast), and that there were different types of beer (lagers and ales), but I hadn’t really thought about this short recipe came together to make what seems like an infinite amount of different drinks.

 Jack has been with the Main Street Brewing Company since the brewery began, and his beer resume is quite impressive.
-He grew up touring breweries in the UK (his home country), then went to school to be a professional brewer, and he’s done his fair share of home brewing!
+He grew up touring breweries in the UK (his home country), then went to school to be a professional brewer, and has also done his fair share of home brewing.
 I was in good hands.

 My first question was, "So how do you get the flavours in the beer?"
 (I know right?
 I’m supposed to be a scientist).
 But Jack is a pro and rolled out all the answers for me.
 He gave me a detailed account of just how brewmasters make unique and flavourful craft beers.